arneb/zine-themes/README.rst

 -------------

 The Kubrick theme provides a hook to allow customizazion without altering the code directly, for example changing the header image.

-I will soon add an example to the repository to show how this can be done.
+The ``example_theme`` folder is a Zine plugin, which will customize the ``kubrick_theme`` by changing the header image and text-color in the header.
+You can use this as a starting point to build your own customization.

 .. _Zine: http://zine.pocoo.org/
 .. _`Kubrick theme`: http://binarybonsai.com/wordpress/kubrick/